ni/monodrive-documentation/docs/scenario-dashboard.md

       ...
 ```

-When using replay simulation mode, users can select multiple vehicle and sensor configurations to run.
+Users can select multiple vehicle and sensor configurations to run.
 Select a vehicle configuration from monoDrive's vehicle models or add a custom vehicle as the ego vehicle in the simulation.
 The custom vehicle requires the directory path to the vehicle asset and enables users to change the color of the vehicle.
-By default all monoDrive's vehicle models spawn with white paint; if an user would like to customize the color on a monoDrive vehicle asset, select "Add New Vehicle" and use the path to the monoDrive vehicle asset and change it's color.
+By default all monoDrive's vehicle models spawn with white paint; if a user would like to customize the color on a monoDrive vehicle asset, select "Add New Vehicle" and use the path to the monoDrive vehicle asset and change it's color.

 <div class="img_container" >
   <video width=650px height=480px muted autoplay loop>